 This year it's double the fun on April 13, as the Zoo celebrates Earth Optimism on Easter Monday.

-Friends of the National Zoo members get exclusive access to American Trail and Research Hill during this free annual event.
+Friends of the National Zoo members get early access to the Zoo during this free annual event.

 Celebrate the beauty and importance of family diversity at the Zoo with family-focused activities.

 Celebrate Wildlife Migration Day at the Zoo on Saturday, May 9.
 This free event features family-friendly activities, as well as opportunities to talk to scientists who study wildlife migration.

 In 2020, D.C.'s favorite chef-curated restaurant tasting event will be more appetizing than ever.

 On July 16, enjoy great times and great brews with animal encounters, live music, fare from popular food trucks and unlimited beer tastings.

 Get ready for the wildest wine tasting in town on Thursday, Sept.
 17, at the Smithsonian’s National Zoo.

 Celebrate Hispanic Heritage Month at ZooFiesta.
 This free, family event includes animal feedings, arts and crafts, and live music.

 Attend the Smithsonian Conservation Biology Institute's annual festival — the one day a year that part of this unique research facility is open to the public!

 Kids can go trick-or-treating at the wildest spot in town during Boo at the Zoo.
 Celebrate Halloween early with treat stations, animal demonstrations and more.